Social media security is a serious priority for every corporation.

-Since 2011, cyber criminals have found a home on social media where they perpetuate fraud.
-During the past six months, CIO Insight states that cyber criminals have increased 70% (and it does not appear to be slowing down).
-CIO Insights also states that worldwide security breach costs will grow from $3Billion in 2015 to $6 Trillion in 2021.
-That's a lot of crime, and a lot of damage to your company and brand reputation!
+Since 2011, cyber criminals have been steadily increasing their fraud activities with social media accounts to undermine business brands.
+CIO Insight reports that cyber criminal activity has increased 70% on social media (and that trend does not appear to be slowing down).
+CIO Insights also states that worldwide security breach costs will grow from $3 billion in 2015 to $6 Trillion in 2021.
+That's a lot of crime, and a lot of damage to brand reputations worldwide.

-According to Cisco, Facebook scams were the most common form of malware distributed in 2015; the FBI said that social media-related events had quadrupled over the past five years; and PricewaterhouseCoopers found that more than one in eight enterprises suffered a security breach due to a social media-related cyber attack.
+And more...“According to Cisco, Facebook scams were the most common form of malware distributed in 2015; the FBI said that social media-related events had quadrupled over the past five years; and PwC found that more than one in eight enterprises suffered a security breach due to a social media-related cyber attack.

 One of the most effective ways to mitigate against cyber security threats is to educate employees members about them.
 General employees should understand social media policy –– in relation to conduct on both corporate and personal accounts.
 Social media accounts managers and Employee brand ambassadors should be informed about the tactics phishers and hackers use.
 And professionals who deal with social media accounts directly need to have a deep understanding of brand policy and procedures on social media.
 Even minor inconsistencies or errors within a page profile can make a brand more vulnerable to cyber attacks.

 Here are a few training tips that employees can use to protect their personal and professional accounts: